-9. Servicing the air cleaner
+9. Service your diesel generator air cleaner

-The control filter element clogging states for damage of the main filter parts (paper curtain broken, bottoms coming off).
-In such case it is required to purge the control filter element and put back the main one.
-Also inspect the fresh air inlet and hot air discharge windows or ducts to make sure they are not closed or blocked.
+The control filter element clogs states for damage to the main filter parts (paper curtain broken, bottoms coming off).
+In such a case, it is required to purge the control filter element and put back the main one.
+Also, inspect the fresh air inlet and hot air discharge windows or ducts to make sure they are not closed or blocked.

-10. Washing the engine breathers
+10. Wash your diesel generator engine breathers

-The diesel generator maintenance on breathers is done by removing the housings, taking the breathers from the cylinder heads cover caps, washing and purging them with compressed air.
+The diesel generator maintenance on breathers is done by removing the housings, taking the breathers from the cylinder head cover caps, and washing and purging them with compressed air.
 The breathers and their housings should then be put back in place.